-President David Dangremond welcomed the members of the Florence Griswold Museum to the 73rd Annual Meeting and called the meeting to order at 5:34 pm.
+President David Dangremond welcomed the members of the Florence Griswold Museum to the 74th Annual Meeting and called the meeting to order at 5:34 pm.

-Approval of the Minutes of the 2018 Annual Meeting
+Approval of the Minutes of the 2019 Annual Meeting

-A motion was made, seconded, and approved to accept the minutes of the 72nd Annual Meeting on June 1, 2018.
+A motion to approve the minutes of the 73rd Annual Meeting on June 7, 2019 was made, seconded, and approved.